rhalff/confert/README.md

 var config = require('confert')('my_config');
 ```

-This will look for the following files config.json, config.ini, config.xml
+This will look for the my_config files with the following extenstion:

+ - .yml
+ - .yaml
+ - .ini
+ - .xml

-If you already know what the config type is, you can load these modules directly.
+If you want to fixate the config type you can load these modules directly.

 ```javascript
 var config = require('confert/yaml')('my_config');
 var config = require('confert/ini')('my_config');